 Your adoption and support will help us:

-- ensure the UK Marine and Coastal Access Act improves management of UK seas, whilst protecting our valuable marine life, including dolphins
+- ensure marine policy and legislation improves management of UK seas, whilst protecting our valuable marine life, including dolphins

 - support studies of dolphins in the Scottish Hebrides, including the Ileach dolphin pod

-- promote ways to reduce the accidental ‘bycatch’ of dolphins by encouraging the use of selective fishing gear
+- promote ways to reduce the accidental ‘bycatch’ of dolphins and other marine mammals by encouraging the use of selective fishing gear

 - fund our other essential work around the world